aws/aws-cdk/packages/@aws-cdk/aws-elasticsearch/README.md

 });
 ```

-Allowing upgrading an Amazon ES domain to a new version of Elasticsearch rather than replacing the entire domain resource.
+To perform version upgrades without replacing the entire domain, specify the `enableVersionUpgrade` property.

 ```ts
 import * as es from '@aws-cdk/aws-elasticsearch';